bencarr/craft-entrypassword/README.md

 There are a few behaviors available on `Entry` objects to surface plugin logic in your templates.

 **entry.requiresPassword** `Boolean`<br>
 Whether the visitor needs to provide a password.
-Will return `false` when the user has already provided the correct password (and has the cookie set on successful validation), or the user is currently logged in as a Craft admin and the Entry Password field is not set to include authenticated users.
+Returns `false` when the user has already provided the correct password (and has the cookie set from successful validation), or the user is currently logged in as a Craft admin and the Entry Password field is not set to include authenticated users.

 **entry.isPasswordProtected** `Boolean`<br>
 Whether the entry has a password set.
-Will return `false` if the Entry Password field is empty on the entry, or the entry type does not have an Entry Password field in its field layout.
+Returns `false` if the Entry Password field is empty on the entry, or the entry type does not have an Entry Password field in its field layout.

 **entry.entryPasswordField** `EntryPasswordField|null`<br>
 The Entry Password field object, with its label and settings.
-Will return `null` for entries without an Entry Password field.
+Returns `null` for entries without an Entry Password field.

 **entry.entryPasswordFieldValue** `string|null`<br>
 The raw password value from the Entry Password field.
-Will return `null` for entries without an Entry Password field, and entries with a blank password value.
+Returns `null` for entries without an Entry Password field, and entries with a empty password value.

 ## Validating Passwords